guzi5618/snapsend/README.md

 - Transfers work only on the same local network
 - There's no authentication mechanism
 - Large files (>10MB) may cause browser performance issues
+- All files are automatically deleted after 5 minutes

 ## License